eternitywall/blog.eternitywall.com/_posts/2018-04-12-sign-to-contract.md

 Actually there is a way to avoid to pay those extra satoshis: a *math trick* that makes possible to *include a cryptographic commitment inside an elliptic curve point*.
 Thanks to this gimmick every purely financial transaction can be turned into a timestamping transaction, while still serving for its original purpose and without adding a single additional byte.
+This allows users not only to timestamp their data with no marginal cost, but, with no expense, they can also help the calendar timestamping its Merkle tip, leading to more frequent timestamps for calendar clients.

 The post is structured as follows:
 - history of the name